AI Overview Optimization: How to Get Pulled Into Google's AI Overviews

 Does an llms.txt file help with AI Overviews?
 No public evidence says it does today.
 The llms.txt file is a curated content map for AI models, useful for some agentic and developer tools, but Google has not said it uses it for Search or AI Overviews.
 Put your effort into clear, extractable, authoritative pages first.

 AI Overview optimization comes down to a simple, un-tricky idea: answer the question so cleanly, and cover the subject so well, that Google's AI has no better source to build its answer from.
 Lead with the answer, structure for extraction, earn real authority, keep it current, and accept the trade-off honestly.
-Do that, and you are optimizing for every AI answer surface at once, not just this one.
+Do that, and you are optimizing for every AI answer surface at once, not just this one — the cross-engine playbook for the rest is how to improve brand visibility in AI search.

 This guide is part of our series on how to rank on ChatGPT and AI search visibility.
-Written and maintained by Minel Gunesoglu (LinkedIn), founder of Is My Brand in AI.
-Reviewed June 2, 2026; updated monthly as the evidence changes.
+Written by Minel Gunesoglu, founder of Is My Brand in AI — more about us.
+Reviewed June 23, 2026.